 During the quest "On the Loose," there's Huon's power-up scene, where he whispers under his breath about the power of blood magic as his skin grows pale and large blood spots appear all over his face.
 He's basically a shining example of the evil maleficar that the Chantry makes every blood mage out to be.
 The fact that he gets the power for his spell by murdering his very innocent wife is just the horrible frosting on this blood-soaked cake.
 And to further twist the knife for Hawke, the wife had just hours earlier begged Hawke to protect her from her husband... with good reason, clearly.

 The final battle.
 The Templars have been ordered to slaughter every Circle mage, despite the fact that the vast majority are innocent of any wrongdoing, and certainly none of them are guilty of blowing up the Chantry.
-And suddenly Hawke faces the choice between a group of well-meaning guardians most of whom genuinely believe they're protecting the city and a group of terrified mages, half of whom are about to make themselves into monsters just to try to delay the templars and to give at least some of the other half a chance to escape.
+And suddenly Hawke faces the choice between a group of well-meaning guardians, most of whom genuinely believe they're protecting the city, and a group of terrified mages, half of whom are about to make themselves into monsters just to try to delay the templars and to give at least some of the other half a chance to escape.
 One of these groups is gonna get slaughtered, and it's up to him/her to decide who it will be.
 The worst part is that Hawke has absolutely no chance to influence the terms of battle or keep relative innocents out of harm's way, so even if you wanted a war, this probably wasn't what you had in mind.

 Meeting the monstrous spider for the first time during the Deep Roads expedition can't be fun for arachnophobes.
 And if you have a fear of scorpions or other crawly spiky things, say hello to the Varterral◊!